 Illegal Poaching of Sea Turtles

-Despite laws protecting sea turtles in most countries, the illegal trade of eggs, meat, and shells (known as poaching) of turtles continues to be a threat.
-In many parts of the world, these animals are harvested for their meat and eggs which are used for human consumption and in some places are considered a delicacy.
+Despite laws protecting sea turtles in most countries, the illegal trade of eggs, meat, and shells (known as poaching) of turtles continues to be a major threat to their survival.
+These animals are harvested for their meat and eggs which are used for human consumption and in some places are considered a delicacy.
 In many countries, the trade in turtle eggs is a big industry that provides income to many people.

-In other parts of the world, including some island nations, sea turtles are used for ceremonial purposes.
+In some parts of the world, sea turtles are used for ceremonial purposes.
 Their shells and skins are also used to make a variety of objects like jewelry, sunglasses, tourist trinkets, instruments, and wall hangings.
-The hawksbill is particularly valued for its shell which is used for ornamental purposes.
+The hawksbill in particular is valued for its shell which is used for ornamental purposes.
+Learn more about the turtleshell trade here or at our Too Rare To Wear website.

 Did You Know?